Medical Student Academic Records Confidentiality Policy

 Background: Federal law, the Family Educational Rights and Privacy Act (FERPA), protects the confidentiality of student "education records".
 Because student academic information qualifies as “education records”, information on student performance cannot be freely discussed with family members and among faculty and staff.
 Such information can be shared with school officials with legitimate education interest (https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html).

 Process by which academic information may be shared: Information that is helpful to student progression through a course may be shared among the faculty of that course.
-The Associate Dean(s) for Curriculum and the Associate Dean for Student Affairs and/or the Associate Dean for Student Success and Professional Development will determine if sharing of student academic information in other instances is of educational benefit to the student or furthers a legitimate educational interest, in keeping with the University’s policy on the Confidentiality of Student Records.
+The Associate Dean(s) for Curriculum and the Associate Dean for Student Affairs and Wellness and/or the Associate Dean for Student Success and Professional Development will determine if sharing of student academic information in other instances is of educational benefit to the student or furthers a legitimate educational interest, in keeping with the University’s policy on the Confidentiality of Student Records.
 Information about student performance in one course may be shared with the Course Director of other courses only with discussion among the Associate Deans and consensus that this is necessary to support a student’s academic progression.
-Information will flow from the Associate Dean for Student Affairs or the Associate Dean for Student Success and Professional Development to course directors, not directly between course directors without facilitation.
+Information will flow from the Associate Dean for Student Affairs and Wellness or the Associate Dean for Student Success and Professional Development to Course Directors, not directly between Course Directors without facilitation.
 If there are personal factors related to academic difficulties (e.g., life event), this information ordinarily will not be forwarded except when requested by the student.